 To be totally honest, it's whether each partner feels respected, heard, and valued in their relationship.
 Communication matters because it's important that we can effectively say what we need to and feel understood after doing so.
 That doesn't mean there's a cookie-cutter style of communication that works for everybody, but wanting to feel understood is pretty standard (and expected).
 The beauty is that we can make feeling heard, valued, and understood happen through communication.
 That communication can center around triggers, wants, needs, and feelings, or it can center around logistical sorts of information (i.e. you pick up the kids on this day).
 When we're not being honest about what we need and/or if we're not communicating it clearly, then our partner doesn't really have the option of 'being there' in relation to that need.

 Disclaimer: When we're talking about conflict, however, that's different.
 The way you argue does matter.

 What can we expect when we come in?

-You can expect to have a structured first session, where we'll walk through your problems, your expectations for counseling, your romance (i.e. your story, if you will), and have a brief conflict discussion.
+You can expect to have a structured first session, where we'll walk through your problems, your expectations for counseling, your romance (i.e. your story, if you will), and have a brief discussion where you try to resolve a disagreement.
 All of these steps are purposeful and will shed light on important aspects of your relationship.
 After the first session, you can expect to engage primarily with one another (with guidance from the counselor, of course) and work on new ways of communicating with each other - ways that feel validating, understanding, and empathic.